 - two recommendation forms testifying to the applicant's character and ability to do graduate work (at least one reference should be from a teacher)

-- a cumulative grade point average of 3.0 (B) or better for the last sixty semester hours of undergraduate course work.
+- a cumulative grade point average of 3.0 (B) or better.

 - sufficient undergraduate work in the proposed field of study to satisfy specific program admission requirements and graduate credit course prerequisites (See admission requirements for specific programs.
-For example, applicants for the Master of Arts in Education must have a bachelor's degree in education.)
+For example, applicants for the Master of Education hold or are eligible for licensure.)

 * Refer to specific program prerequisites for additional requirements.